preciofishbone/OmniaDocs/web-content-management/news/news-viewer/index.rst

 Available filters for that News Center are then shown.
 (What is available can differ depending on how the specific News Center is set up).

 3. Select filter to add.
-4.To add additional filters, click "Add Filter" here.
+4. To add additional filters, click "Add Filter" here.

 .. image:: add-additional-filter.png